aws/eks-anywhere/docs/content/en/docs/tasks/cluster/cluster-flux.md

 - `VSphereMachineConfig.template`

 Any other changes to the cluster configuration in the Git repository will be ignored.
-If an immutable immutable field is changed in Git repsitory, there are two ways to find the error message:
+If an immutable field is changed in Git repository, there are two ways to find the error message:
 1. If a notification webhook is set up, check the error message in notification channel.
 2. Check the Flux Kustomization Controller log: `kubectl logs -f -n flux-system kustomize-controller-******` for error message containing text similar to `Invalid value: 1: field is immutable`.